lucasseiler/hpc_esc401_solutions/exercise_session_03/README.md

 ### Exercise 3

 Maybe superlinear speedup is caused by efficient memory usage?
-E.g. due to several processes, not that much information needs to be stored at once, so slower memory like storing data on the harddrive can be avoided.
+E.g. due to several processes, not that much information needs to be stored at once, so slower memory usage (like saving data on the harddrive) can be avoided.